TAHDataJamCanada2021/Data-Lionesses/README.md

 The model code is implemented on a Python Notebook which can be found at [Model](https://github.com/TAHDataJamCanada2021/Data-Lionesses/tree/main/project/Model/Data_Lionesses_Model.ipynb).
 The notebook includes data analysis, exploration and model builing for the project.
 The data used for model is preprocessed and cleaned according to the project requirements.
 The steps taken for data preprocessing are elaborated in [Data Preprocessing](https://github.com/TAHDataJamCanada2021/Data-Lionesses/tree/main/datasets/Preprocessed%20Data/README.md).

+The working of the notebook is summarized as follows:

+The data used in the notebook is imported from the "Preprocessed data" folder.
+Each dataset, namely the income data, education & employment data, aboriginal data, sexploitation data, and trafficking data, is converted to a pandas dataframe for data analysis / data exploration.
+Out of these datasets, we take income data, education & employment data, aboriginal data as features, and sexploitation data, trafficking data as labels for supervised learning.

+The datatypes of each datast is verified and all features from each dataset is corelatted with the labels.
+The features that have the maximum correlation value, or the highest dependency on the label, are taken as input features for the model.
+We find that the features having the highest correaltion for the income data, education & employment data, aboriginal data are 'Low-income status - applicable', 'Unemployed', and 'Aboriginal Low-income status - applicable' respectively for each dataset.
+Further, we also find that these features are linearly dependent on the labels (trafficking/ sexploitaiton incidents).
+The linearity is shown by plotting each feature against the labels on a graph. (add image).

+Thus, we choose a linear model for predicting the trafficking incidents for a region, given its income status, umployment, and aboriginal income status data.
+We train the supervised model on 85% of the data and test the model on 15% of the given data.
+The results produced by the model has an root mean square error of 0.394 which is obtained by comparing the trafficking incidents predicted by the model with the actual trafficking incidents in the region.
+In the interest of time, a small dataset (about 16 rows) was taken for the prototype and hence the model can further be improved by increasing the size of the data.

+The Linear model was also commpared to a Neural Network, which produced a root mean square error of 0.40.
+Since the size of the data is smaller and the features have a linear dependency on the labels, we choose a Linear Regression model for the purpose of the project.
+The results obtained by the Linear Regression model, along with its error rate is given below. (add image).

+- Future work

+Due to the time limitation, the model

 ## 7. Additional docs (Optional)